e-h-dev/trip-discoverer/TESTING.md

 * Mobile Devices:
   * Android Tablet

-Each device tested the site using the following browsers:
+Each device assessed the site using the following browsers:

 * Google Chrome
 * Microsoft Edge